FACON-Nicolas/FACON-Nicolas/README.md

     <img src="https://badges.frapsoft.com/os/v2/open-source.svg?v=103" alt="">
 </p>

 <p align="center">This repository contains the source code of a connect4's (puissance 4) copy.
-In this game, your computer cans also play against you like a human player</p>
+In this game, your computer cans also play against you like a human player, the project needs a review to patch some of bugs currently presents.</p>

 <p align="center" style="margin: auto;"><img align="center" width="600" src="resources/connect4.gif" alt="" />
 </p>